 The third semester begins with an advanced course in Sustainable Destination Development.
 After this, you will study one of the other two specialisations.

 The fourth semester is dedicated to your degree thesis, which should be based on your two chosen specialisations.

-Important parts of the education takes place outside the classroom, in the real world, with excursions and working together with public and private actors on Gotland.
+Important parts of the education take place outside the classroom, in the real world, with excursions and working together with public and private actors on Gotland.

 Teaching is closely related to the large, multidisciplinary research programme "Sustainable Visits", in which 30 researchers from 9 disciplines are studying and developing sustainable destination development on Gotland.
 During your studies, you will both meet many of these researchers, and get the opportunity to contribute to their research projects.

 Examination varies from written exams, oral presentations and independent writing.

 The tourism sector contributes 9% to the world's GDP and is continuously growing.
 As such, the tourism sector is becoming increasingly important outside the industrial world and hence it is increasingly crucial to the development of the world as a whole.
-The tourism sector, however, is also increasingly facing ever more sustainability challenges, socially, ecologically and financially.
-There is thus a great need for the competences you will acquire by completing this programme.
+The tourism sector, however, is also increasingly facing even more sustainability challenges, socially, ecologically and financially.
+There is thus a great need for the competencies you will acquire by completing this programme.

 This programme prepares you to work on sustainability issues in the tourism sector in regions across the world: within public administration locally, regionally and nationally, at destination companies, within the private tourism sector or as an entrepreneur.
 You can choose a career related to development, strategy and management, particularly regarding natural and cultural resources, or in public and private destination companies.

 This is also an opportunity to prepare for research and doctoral studies.
 Campus Gotland offers an interdisciplinary research environment with a strong focus on sustainability, as is the case in Gotland.
-You can choose to perform research within industrial engineering and management, ethnology, geology, history, heritage studies or business.
+You can choose to perform research in industrial engineering and management, ethnology, geology, history, heritage studies or business.

 A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.